 MAJOR Announcement – School Leadership Appointment

-On behalf of the INCA board, I am pleased to announce the appointment of Dr. Vincent Kane as the founding principal and Bruce Simms as the founding assistant principal of Idaho Novus Classical Academy (INCA).
+On behalf of the INCA board, I am pleased to announce the appointment of Dr. Vincent Kane as the founding principal and Bruce Sims as the founding assistant principal of Idaho Novus Classical Academy (INCA).

 This appointment is made possible through INCA’s partnership with Bluum, a non-profit organization supporting high quality schools across Idaho, providing Idaho New School Fellowship with grants from J.A. and Kathryn Albertson Family Foundation and support of the Lindsey Family.

 Following an extensive career in K-12 education in New Hampshire and Alaska, Dr. Vincent Kane joins us in Idaho as the founding principal of INCA.
 INCA is under development in the Avimor community north of Eagle and is a Member Candidate School in the Hillsdale College Barney Charter School Initiative (BCSI).
 Upon opening, INCA will be the second BCSI school in the Treasure Valley.

 Dr. Kane brings a wealth of experiences to his new role.
 Before entering school leadership, he taught high school courses in government, economics, history, and world religions as well as sixth grade.
 He worked in urban, small town, and rural settings, including a remote village school on an island in the Bering Sea.
 His leadership experience encompasses all grade levels and includes assignments as an assistant principal, principal, and assistant superintendent.